nodejs/package-maintenance/docs/drafts/DEPRECATE-GUIDELINES.md

 Generally the question "is this package unmaintained?" arises when users find it to have issues that are not getting responded to, or being addressed.

-Some criterias to determine if it's unmaintained:
+Some criteria to determine if it's unmaintained:

 - The author is no longer responding to questions, issues, PRs, or making any updates, and specifically repeat "are you there inquries" for critical issues.
 - The author may have explicitly indicated that they will stop all activities on the package.